 1) What is Static Correction?

 Static correction is a very mild, harmless electric stimulation that gets your pet’s attention.
 Pets experience a light tingling sensation on their skin that startles them and interrupts their behavior.
-Static collars or other products are training aids that allow you to redirect and teach your pet safely and effectively.
+Static collars or other products are training aids that allow you to redirect and teach your pet effectively.